A-kly/School-Vault/PSYCH 258/Topic 2 - Cognitive Neuroscience.md

 ## Historical Origins

-The Case of Phineas Gage
+- The Case of Phineas Gage
 	- 25-year-old railroad construction foreman for Rutland and Burland Railroad
-- in Vermont on September 13, 1848, an accident sent a tamping iron through his ----
+	- in Vermont on September 13, 1848, an accident sent a tamping iron through his ==head==
 	- regained consciousness shortly after; walked to nearest doctor
 	- lost left eye, but was still able-bodied and intelligent; lived another 13 years
-- some reports claimed his --------- changed profoundly: disregarded social conventions, used profanity, lacked social responsibility
+	- some reports claimed his ==behaviour== changed profoundly: disregarded social conventions, used profanity, lacked social responsibility
 	- however, these reports are controversial, and may have been exaggerated
 	- Ratiu & colleagues (2004):
 		- created computer-generated 3-D reconstruction of Gage’s skull
 		- concluded there was damage to left ------------- and prefrontal cortex
 		- purported changes in Gage’s behaviour parallel those in patients with damage to the orbitofrontal cortex and amygdala
 		- considered to be “the index case for personality change due to frontal lobe damage” and “the historical beginnings of the study of the ---------- basis of behavior”

 Alexander Luria (b.1902-d.1977)